AdityaMate/COVID19/README.md

 ### Running policy simulations:

-- Around line 131, change the policy option from the list provided on line 130 to select some whichever other policy you may want to simulate.
+- Around line 131 in run_simulation.py, change the policy option from the list provided on line 130 to select some whichever other policy you may want to simulate.
 The default setting is 'LLLL', meaning a lockdown choice is made at all the four decision points.
-- To run this on a large scale on a cluster, please follow comments around line 131 to uncomment suitable line to activate: (1) policy choice (2) seed settings
+- To run this on a large scale on a cluster, please follow comments around line 131 to uncomment suitable lines to activate: (1) policy choice (2) seed settings
 - The output results will be stored in ./policy_results/+save_subfolder

 ### Running param sweeps: